Avtem/LearnCpp-Quiz-201/step 08.md

  13  15  14
  ```

 If we just blindly randomize the numbers in the puzzle, there is a chance that we will generate such an unsolvable puzzle.
 With a physical version of the puzzle, we'd randomize the puzzle by sliding tiles in random directions until the tiles were sufficiently mixed.
-The solution is such a randomized puzzle is to slide each tile in the opposite direction that it was slid to randomize it in the first place.
+The solution for such a randomized puzzle is to slide each tile in the opposite direction that it was slid to randomize it in the first place.
 Thus, randomizing puzzles this way always generates a solvable puzzle.

 We can have our program randomize the board in the same way.